Green Curry with Shrimp

 - sriracha, for serving

 - Heat oil over medium-high heat in a large skillet.
-Add onion, garlic and ginger; sauté until fragrant, about 3-5 minutes.
-Add in curry paste; sauté 1 minute.
+Once hot, add onion, garlic and ginger and sauté until fragrant, about 3-5 minutes.
+Add in curry paste and sauté 1 minute.
 Add coconut milk, zucchini, cabbage, lime juice, tamari and cayenne pepper to the skillet.
 Combine and turn up the heat to medium-high so the liquid starts to simmer.
 Cook for about 5 minutes.

 - Add shrimp to the pan and cook until shrimp are pink and cooked through, about 3-4 minutes.
 Add basil and cilantro to the pan and toss to combine.
 Remove skillet from the heat.

 - Serve curry over zucchini noodles (can be raw or quickly sautéed) or cooked rice.
-Garnish each plate with green onion, fresh cilantro and a little sriracha if you need more spice.
+Garnish each plate with green onion, fresh cilantro, a lime wedge and a little sriracha if you want more spice.
 Enjoy!